kratocz/dockerhub-php/README.md

 - *-1, *-2, *-3, ... (e.g. 8.1-apache-1) has fixed set of additional packages (recommended).
 - latest

+Note: You can use a tag containing in its name '-bullseye' or '-bookworm' for a specific Linux version.

 # Installation and usage

 Use the origin image documentation: https://hub.docker.com/_/php